radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## TLS Session Lifetime and Key Rotation

 The underlying TLS sessions of RADIUS/(D)TLS connections may have a long lifetime.
-Especially when dealing with high volume of RADIUS traffic, the encryption keys have to be rotated regularly, depending on both the amout of data which was tansferred, and on the encryption method.
+Especially when dealing with high volume of RADIUS traffic, the encryption keys have to be rotated regularly, depending on both the amount of data which was transferred, and on the encryption method.
 See {{RFC8446, Section 5.5}} and {{?I-D.irtf-cfrg-aead-limits}} for more information.

 Implementers SHOULD be aware of this issue and determine whether the underlying TLS library automatically rotates encryption keys or not.